eth-sri/eth-sri.github.io/_blogposts/fixedcode.md

 ### Agents introduce unnecessary changes

 The results are sobering.
 Most models eagerly modify code even when there is nothing to fix.
-Interestingly, performance here does not align with coding capability as measured by SWE-bench, but rather with the models' tendency to push back against nonsensical requests as measured by BullShitBench <a id="ref-source-bullshitbench" href="#ref-bullshitbench">[4]</a>.
+Interestingly, performance here does not align with coding capability as measured by SWE-bench, but rather with the models' tendency to push back against nonsensical requests as measured by BullShitBench <a id="ref-source-bullshitbench" href="#ref-bullshitbench">[3]</a>.
-Manual trace analysis reveals the deciding factor: whether the agent attempts to reproduce the reported issue before fixing it.
+Manual trace analysis reveals the deciding factor: Attempting to "fix" code without performing an issue reproduction first.
 GLM-5 and the Claude models typically begin by trying to trigger the bug.
 Upon finding it already resolved, they usually correctly submit an empty patch.
 Most other models jump straight to patching without verification.
 Worse, since the issue was resolved in the most recent commit, even a quick look at the git history would reveal the fix.
 In all AGENTbench instances, the issue description even specifies the commit at which the bug was present.
 Yet most agents never check.

 This is a problem beyond our benchmark.
 If deployed for autonomous maintenance, these agents would systematically introduce unnecessary changes to resolve stale issues, filling codebases with agent slop.
-Prior work <a href="#ref-haicode">[1]</a> has shown that agent-generated patches are typically overly verbose (unnecessarily defensive code, irrelevant edits, unrequested features), exacerbating this issue further.
+Prior work <a href="#ref-haicode">[4]</a> has shown that agent-generated patches are typically overly verbose (unnecessarily defensive code, irrelevant edits, unrequested features), exacerbating this issue further.
 Our findings isolate this problem: even when the optimal patch is empty, most agents cannot help themselves.

 ### Prompting mostly fixes it — for now